Relative free splitting and free factor complexes I: Hyperbolicity: Introduction to Part I

-Our general Theorems~\ref{TheoremRelFSGammaHyp} and~\ref{TheoremRelFFGammaHyp} are intended as a contribution to a growing mathematical study of outer automorphism groups of freely decomposable groups---both absolute, and relative to a choice of free factor system---with a goal of developing analogies between theorems about these groups and theorems about $\Out(F_n)$.
-For other works in this genre see \cite{Martino:IndexTheorem}, \cite{McCulloughMiller:symmetric}, \cite{CollinsTurner:efficient}.
+The close relation between the outer space, free splitting complex, and free factor complex of $F_n$ extends to the context of relative versions of these spaces and complexes, for any group $\Gamma$ relative to any free factor system~$\A$.
+Our main results, Theorems~\ref{TheoremRelFSGammaHyp} and~\ref{TheoremRelFFGammaHyp} stated below, are generalizations of Theorems~\ref{TheoremRelFSHyp} and~\ref{TheoremRelFFHyp} to that extended context.
+The proofs of hyperbolicity of these relative complexes do not use any special assumption about the ambient group $\Gamma$, and except for some preliminaries regarding generalizations of very basic facts in the special case~$\Gamma = F_n$ found in Sections~\ref{SectionBasicFFDefs} and~\ref{SectionFFFAndRel}, the proofs are not much different in the general case (see the heading below entitled ``Theorem~\ref{TheoremRelFSGammaHyp}: Comparison of methods'').
+Theorems~\ref{TheoremRelFSGammaHyp} and~\ref{TheoremRelFFGammaHyp} are therefore intended as a contribution to a growing mathematical study of outer automorphism groups of freely decomposable groups --- both absolute, and relative to a choice of free factor system --- with a goal of developing analogies between theorems about these groups and theorems about $\Out(F_n)$.
+For other works in this genre see \cite{Horbez:BoundaryOfOuterSpace}, \cite{Martino:IndexTheorem}, \cite{McCulloughMiller:symmetric}, \cite{CollinsTurner:efficient}.
+For example we expect that Theorem~\ref{TheoremRelFSGammaHyp} and together with the results of Parts II and III of this work \cite{\STLOneTag,\STLTwoTag} could be used to advance the study of bounded cohomology of subgroups of $\Out(\Gamma;\A)$, as was done for $\Out(F_n)$ in \cite{HandelMosher:BddCohomology} using \cite{HandelMosher:FreeSplittingHyperbolic,HandelMosher:FreeSplittingLox}.

-The roots of free factor systems and the partial order $\sqsubset$ in the context of a general finitely generated group may be seen in the following fundamental theorem.
-Given a group $\Gamma$ define a \emph{Grushko decomposition} to be a free product decomposition of the form
+\textbf{Grushko's Theorem, the Kurosh Subgroup Theorem, and free factor systems.} Before formulating Theorems~\ref{TheoremRelFSGammaHyp} and~\ref{TheoremRelFFGammaHyp} we first discuss free factor systems and their partial order $\sqsubset$ in the context of a general group.
+These topics have historical roots in Grushko's Theorem and the Kurosh Subgroup Theorem; see Sections~\ref{SectionFFSystems} and~\ref{SectionKurosh} for a full exposition.
+Grushko's Theorem can be formulated as follows: any finitely generated group $\Gamma$ has a free product decomposition of the form

-in which each $A_k$ is nontrivial, freely indecomposable, and not infinite cyclic, and $B$ is free of finite rank (possibly trivial).